 According to the researchers, increasing the volume of daily steps among the least active in the population may confer maximum protection against mortality, but after a certain point the extra steps seem to have no beneficial effect, at least on that specific outcome.

-Taking more than 10.000 steps a day was not associated with a further reduction in mortality risk.Extract from the study
+Taking more than 10.000 steps a day was not associated with an additional reduction in mortality risk.Extract from the study

 While the results amply confirm much of what we already knew about the benefits of walking from previous studies, the new 7.000-step threshold is certainly an easier goal to achieve than 10.000 steps for people who don't walk at that level.
 Many people could benefit from a study like this.